NASCAR O'Reilly Auto Parts Series at Phoenix Raceway: Fall race

+The Timberland PRO 200 is a NASCAR O'Reilly Auto Parts Series stock car race held at Phoenix Raceway in Avondale, Arizona, held during the fall NASCAR weekend.
+Jesse Love is the defending winner of the event.

 History

-The race was first run in 1999 as the Outback Steakhouse 200.
-It became the Bashas' Supermarkets 200 in 2002.
-Following realignment of the two Xfinity Series races, the Arizona 200 took over the November slot.
+The race was first run in 1999 as the Outback Steakhouse 200. the race would be won by Jeff Gordon.
+It became the Bashas' Supermarkets 200 from 2002–2004.
+In 2005, Bashas' Supermarkets moved to the new Spring race and the November race would be titled the Arizona 200.

 The 2016 race was held at night and served as the sixth race of the NASCAR Xfinity Series playoffs.

-Whelen Engineering Company served as the title sponsor of the race in 2018.
-Desert Diamond Casinos and Entertainment served as the title sponsor of the race in 2019.
+The race has had multiple sponsors including: Hefty, Able Body Labor, Wypall, Great Clips, ServiceMaster, DAV, Ticket Galaxy, Whelen Engineering Company, and Desert Diamond Casinos and Entertainment served as the title sponsor of the fall event.

 It was the Championship Race from 2020 until 2025, when the race was moved back to Homestead–Miami Speedway.
+Timberland PRO became the sponsor of the race.